 The steps for promoting clerical members are the same as above.
+However:

-However, deacons cannot not be promoted beyond the rank of Knight.
-Priests may only advance to the rank of Knight Commander.
-Bishops and archbishops may advance to the rank of Knight Commander with Star.
-A Lieutenancy Prior who is a Cardinal is accorded the rank of Knight Grand Cross.
+- Deacons cannot not be promoted beyond the rank of Knight.
+(NOTE: If a Knight previously promoted beyond KHS is ordained a deacon, he retains his promoted rank.) - Priests may only advance to the rank of Knight Commander. - Bishops and archbishops may advance to the rank of Knight Commander with Star. - A Lieutenancy Prior who is a Cardinal is accorded the rank of Knight Grand Cross.